Heroic with Brian Johnson | Activate Your Best. Every Day.

 Short story: Researchers have studied how different people deal with pain and have discovered that some people are MUCH better at dealing with it (and, as a result, perform at a much higher level in the midst of experiencing pain).

 Get this: There are basically two ways you can deal with the prospect of experiencing pain.
-You can
+You canaccept it.
+Or you can try to suppress it.

 (Which one do you think is more effective?)